progin2037/water_supply_forecast_rodeo_competition/README.md

 	2. CDS data download.
 It was provided in a notebook to facilitate keeping track of download progress.
 6. Water supply forecast combining LightGBM model with distribution estimation approach.pdf - a 12-page summary of the solution.
 ## How to run
-The solution was created using Python version 3.10.13.
+The solution was created using Python version 3.10.13 on Windows 11.

 *Keep in mind that results won't be exactly the same as those from models/ repo directory when downloading data again, as some of the datasets could be updated (it happened for example with USGS streamflow.
 There was a data update in 2024 but data available on 2023-11-10 was used in the solution, to not take into account future update that wasn't available at a time